 Unfortunately, many business owners make the mistake of doing their own accounts.
 While some may have the aptitude to get it right, others may struggle and end up logging their accounts wrong.
 This is dangerous territory because the government want to know exactly how much you’re earning.
 An accountant can also make sure you’re paying the right taxes and inform you of any financial discounts the business may be liable to claim.
 The small amount you pay each month for an accountant is definitely worth it.

 If your business relies heavily on shipping, you can’t be without a freight broker.
-Whether you’re recommended a broker by other businesses or you find one on load boards, you’ll realise the value of having one you can depend upon quickly.
-Freight brokers will organise your shipping contracts for you, utilising freight exchange companies like Return Loads, finding the best deals and most convenient methods for your business and products.
+Whether you’re recommended a broker by other businesses or you find one on load boards, you’ll realize the value of having one you can depend upon quickly.
+Freight brokers will organize your shipping contracts for you, utilizing freight exchange companies like Return Loads, finding the best deals and most convenient methods for your business and products.
 It means you have one less thing to do, so it saves you time and money.

 An SEO expert